MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-vectorview-class.md

 ```

 ### Parameters
- `startIndex`
+*startIndex*<br/>
 The zero-based index of the start of the items to retrieve.

- `dest`
+*dest*<br/>
 When this operation completes, an array of items that begin at the element specified by `startIndex` and end at the last element in the VectorView.

 ### Return Value
  The number of items retrieved.